Using stringr to Work with Strings

 PA 5.1: Scrambled Message

-In this activity, you will use functions from the stringr package and regex to decode a message.
+In this activity, you will use functions from the stringr package and regular expressions to decode a message.

 A pile of tiles from the game of Scrabble.